"The Essential Secrets of Songwriting" Lessons Gary Ewer has written four e-books that will get you writing the songs you've always wanted to write:

 And about boredom... it's a curious thing, but having elements in your melodies repeating endlessly gives the same result as writing a melody where nothing repeats... boredom.
 Good melodies are a balance between repeating elements and new elements; enough new elements that can keep the listener intrigued, but with enough repeating elements so that the listener doesn't feel lost.

-ACTIVITIES for UNDERSTANDING MELODIES
+ACTIVITIES for WRITING MELODIES THAT WORK

 Try the following melody exercises.
 These won't result in songs... they're meant more as ways of getting you to look at melody writing in a fresh, creative way.